uttk/zenn-contents/articles/b3bcbedbc1fd00.md

   error: {
     // `key` might be changed in the upcoming hook re-render,
     // but the previous state will stay
-    // so we need to match the latest key and data (fallback to `initialData`)
+    // so we need to match the latest key and data (fallback to `fallbackData`)
     get: function () {
       stateDependencies.current.error = true;
       return keyRef.current === key ? stateRef.current.error : initialError;